-Across regional Australia, businesses of every kind find it hard to attract and retain staff, but Renee and Matt Kelly have managed to build an allied health business with a team of nearly 40 in regional Victoria by focusing on career progression and values alignment.
+Across regional Australia, businesses of every kind find it hard to attract and retain staff, but Renee and Matt Kelly have managed to build an allied health business with a team of nearly 40 in Mildura by focusing on career progression and values alignment.

-Renee, an occupational therapist and Matt, an accountant, live on a 10,000-acre wheat and sheep property outside Mildura with their four kids.
-Balancing their family obligations and running the farm means they require a lot of flexibility in their roles with their health business, Lime Therapy – and they recognise that their team members need it, too.
+Renee, an occupational therapist, and Matt, an accountant, live on a 10,000 acre wheat and sheep property outside Mildura in north-west Victoria with their four kids.
+Balancing their family obligations and running the farm means they require a lot of flexibility in their roles with their business, Lime Therapy.
+Building the right team has been the key to their success.

 Creating opportunity for patients and professionals

-That desire to improve healthcare is what got Renee started, initially working with a few patients while Matt was at footy on the weekends.
+A desire to improve healthcare is what got Renee started, initially working with a few patients while Matt was at football on the weekends.

-Starting out with a few business cards with her home address on them, Renee discovered she was quickly reaching capacity, but the demand was still there, so she started recruiting.
-She and Matt now employ a range of professionals who have relocated from metro centres as far away as Brisbane and Perth, who have bought houses and settled down in the Sunraysia region.
+Starting out with a few business cards with her home address on them, Renee quickly reached capacity, but the demand remained and so she started recruiting.
+She and Matt now employ a range of professionals who have relocated from metropolitan centres as far away as Brisbane and Perth, who have bought houses and settled down in the Sunraysia region.

 Covid, unsurprisingly, was a big challenge for a business that operates through face-to-face appointments, but Renee maintained a positive outlook.